shpml/fundamentals/03_chapter/02_lesson.md

 }
 ```

-#### Opacity
+#### Opacity and RGBA

-You'll use aplha to change the opacity of your element.
+RGBA color values are similar to RGB color values with an additional parameter - "alpha" - that specifies the opacity of the element or elements being styled.

+The alpha parameter can take any number between 0.0 (totally transparent) and 1.0 (completely opaque).

 See below:

 ![](../assets/elkwebdesign/rgb.png)